Author: Dana Edwards

 When I got back to my seat, I looked at Ms. Woodmore’s mirror and by the look on her face, I could tell we weren’t going to be friends after all.

-The first day of school was perfect and when I boarded the bus at the end of the day, I sat down beside Lucy—who had her nose in a book as usual—and I let out a big sigh.
-She looked up from her book and said, “What?”
+The first day of school was perfect and when I boarded the bus at the end of the day, I sat beside Lucy—who had her nose in a book as usual—and I let out a big sigh.
+She looked up from her book and asked, “What?”